 Mighty Ducks films were a huge deal for so many 90s kids.
 The movies gained so much popularity that by 1993, Disney actually founded an NHL franchise and named them the Mighty Ducks of Anaheim.

 The first film became a major hit at the box office, and Wayne Gretzky was the biggest hockey star in the world at that time and happened to play for the Los Angeles Kings.
-When it came time to make the sequel, D2: The Mighty Ducks, it only seemed right to have Gretzky drop in briefly to congratulate the team.
+It only seemed right to have Gretzky drop in briefly to congratulate the team in the sequel, D2: The Mighty Ducks.

 10) Bob Saget In Half Baked